Baldiechic/ANALYSING-EMPLOYEE-REVIEW-IN-A-CORPORATE-ORGANIZATION-USING-SQL/README.md

 # DATA ANALYSIS USING SQL

-1. The top 5 titles in software development with work life balance rating higher than 4 and salary and benefits rating higher than 4.5 was sorted and filtered using SELECT TOP 5 syntax.
+1. The top 5 titles in software development with work life balance rating higher than 4 and salary and benefits rating higher than 4.5 was sorted and filtered using SELECT TOP 5 syntax are:

-The 5 top are:
 - Senior Analyst
 - Software Consultant, Python
 - Associate Consultant